Are you excited about going to Europe? Looking for the prettiest cities in Europe?

 22. Edinburgh, Scotland

 Captivating monumental landscapes, gloriously preserved architecture, cobbled streets, and a bustling centre, Edinburgh is one of the prettiest cities in Western Europe that can never fail to impress you.

 The city is also a host to a variety of renowned events held throughout the city mostly during summers.
 It’s an amazing city to explore on foot thanks to its vibrant and lively streets.

 Things to Do in Edinburgh

-A short hike to Arthur’s Seat boasts the best and enchanting views of the city.
-Some of the other best places in Edinburgh that would certainly leave you mesmerized are the Edinburgh Castle, Holyrood Palace, Royal Yacht Britannia, Summerhall, Giles Cathedral, Carlton Hill and the Scottish Galleries.
+A short hike to Arthur’s Seat boasts the best and most enchanting views of the city.
+Some of the other best places in Edinburgh that would certainly leave you mesmerized are the Edinburgh Castle, Holyrood Palace, Royal Yacht Britannia, Summerhall, Giles Cathedral, Carlton Hill, and the Scottish Galleries.

-The best time to visit Edinburgh is June till August when the average temperature ranges from 10 °C to 19 °C, which is pleasantly cool and perfect to enjoy the beautiful landmarks of the city.
+The best time to visit Edinburgh is June till August when the average temperature ranges from 10 °C to 19 °C, which is pleasantly cool and perfect to enjoy the most beautiful landmarks of Europe’s prettiest cities.

 Contributed By: Cheerfultrails.com

 Aix-en-Provence (Aix for short) is hands down the prettiest city in Western Europe.
 Aix is about a 30-minute drive inland from Marseille, so it isn’t your typical South of France city along the coast.
 And yes, that means you won’t find any beach views here!